dbuenzli/lit/README.md

 Release %%VERSION%%

 Lit is a lightweight OpenGL-based rendering engine for OCaml.
-It provides a thin abstraction to program GPUs with with OpenGL (3.X), OpenGL ES (2) or WebGL.
+It provides a thin abstraction to program GPUs with OpenGL, OpenGL ES or WebGL.

 Lit depends on [gg][1].
 The OpenGL 3.X, 4.X and ES 2 renderers depend
 on [tgls][2].
 The WebGL renderer on [js_of_ocaml][3].
 Lit and its